jdidion/beekeeper/README.md

 all tasks have been submitted, otherwise calling `recv()` on (or iterating over) the `Receiver` will block indefinitely.

-Within a `Hive`, each submitted task is assinged a unique index.
-The `_send` and `_store` methods return the indices of the submitted tasks, which can be used to retrieve them later (e.g., using [`Hive::remove()`](https://docs.rs/beekeeper/latest/beekeeper/hive/struct.Hive.html#remove)).
+Within a `Hive`, each submitted task is assinged a unique ID.
+The `_send` and `_store` methods return the task_ids of the submitted tasks, which can be used to retrieve them later (e.g., using [`Hive::remove()`](https://docs.rs/beekeeper/latest/beekeeper/hive/struct.Hive.html#remove)).

 After submitting tasks, you may use the [`Hive::join()`](https://docs.rs/beekeeper/latest/beekeeper/hive/struct.Hive.html#join) method to wait